2017 Inauguration Road Closures: Which Washington Streets Will Be Closed For Trump’s Big Day?

 - Pentagon

-Note that street closures displayed on the map are dynamic in nature and could change in case of public safety concerns, traffic patterns.
+Note that street closures displayed on the map are dynamic in nature and could change in case of public safety concerns or traffic patterns.